RECYCLING STATIONS STAFF MANUAL 2026

 Where do the throws go?
 A variety of organizations that serve people with disabilities like ArcGNO, Saint Michael Special School and others.
 They sort, repackage and sell the throws to support their orgs.
 Recycle Dat! throw donation bags have a link for city wide, year round drop off locations.

 Where do the cans and bottles go?
-Cans go to EMR, Glass to Glass Half Full and Plastic to Waste Connections.
+Cans go to EMR, Glass to Glass Half Full and Plastic to Republic Services Recycling.

 Can I have bag to collect cans and bottles?
-Unfortunately, we do not have those for the public as they often get conatimanted and lost.
+Unfortunately, we do not have those for the public as they often get contaminated and lost.

 Can I have more than one Throw bag?
 We ask that you take one per group of 6 as supplies are limited.
 If you bring back a full bag we will give you another.